The Free Earth Manifesto

 - No Deadweight Loss.
 Because the supply of land (i.e. surface area) is inelastic, the sharing of geo-rent causes no deadweight loss of economic efficiency, in contrast to taxes on income (wages, interest, dividends, profits, gifts, and inheritance), production (including value added), transactions (e.g. the sale, import, or export of goods and services), and wealth (e.g. real estate improvements, capital, or other assets).

 - Land Holding.
-Persons may exert peaceful honest first control of unowned land and thus acquire the transferable right to possess it indefinitely, as long as they leave "as much and as good" for others, or as long as the land's geo-rent is shared with those persons whose access to it is impaired.
+Persons may exert peaceful honest first control of unowned land and thus acquire the transferable right to possess it as long as there is "as much and as good" for others, or as long as the land's geo-rent is shared with those persons whose access to it is impaired.

 - Landholder Rights.
 Persons should be free from eminent domain and bureaucratic zoning restrictions, and should be free to use their land (e.g. for sustainable local mixed use) subject only to the common law against nuisance to their neighbors and community.